cartoon-raccoon/oyster/docs/scripting.md

 ```
 The only accepted square bracket notation here is equality evaluation.

 You can also use command substitution to test for the output of a command.
-Both sides of the equality operator get parsed to Str variables only; no type inference here.
+Both sides of the equality operator get parsed to Str variables only; no type inference is performed here.
+In addition, the output is not split on whitespace, it gets compared as one complete string.
 ```
 $ if $(echo hello) == "hello"
 if > echo howdy